licuess/r_Project/README.md

-my frist project on rust
+my first project on rust